-Report: Jimmy Butler Practiced with Timberwolves; Yelled at Teammates and GM
+Report: Jimmy Butler Practiced with Timberwolves; Yelled at Teammates, Coaches

 Per ESPN's Adrian Wojnarowski, Butler practiced with the Timberwolves as he awaits resolution to his trade request.

-Wojnarowski added Butler spent practice "verbally challenging teammates, coaches and front office," and at times specifically targeted head coach Tom Thibodeau, general manager Scott Layden, Karl-Anthony Towns and Andrew Wiggins.
+Wojnarowski added Butler spent practice "verbally challenging teammates, coaches and [the] front office," and at times specifically targeted head coach Tom Thibodeau, general manager Scott Layden, and teammates Karl-Anthony Towns and Andrew Wiggins.

 Sources told Wojnarowski that Butler yelled in Layden's direction, "you (bleeping) need me.
 You can't win without me."